fuglaro/UmbyAndGlow2/ScriptFormat.md

 `/PATTERN:X,Y@DISTANCE
 ```

-Load a foreground change at a distance laterally away.
+Load a foreground change at a distance laterally away:
 ```
 `|PATTERN:X,Y@DISTANCE
 ```

-Load a tile-map change at a distance vertically away:
+Load a tile-map change on tile layer N at a distance vertically away:
 ```
-*/PATTERN:X,Y@DISTANCE
+*N/PATTERN:X,Y@DISTANCE
 ```

-Load a tile-map change at a distance laterally away.
+Load a tile-map change on tile layer N at a distance laterally away:
 ```
-*|PATTERN:X,Y@DISTANCE
+*N|PATTERN:X,Y@DISTANCE
 ```

 ## DIALOG